vulsdoc/vuls/docs/architecture-deep-scan.md

 # Runtime Inspection

-## Detect processes affected by next pacakge update
+## Detect processes affected by next package update

 It is possible to know processes affecting software update in advance using yum-ps on RedHat, CentOS, OracleLinux and Amazon Linux